 - You must not build a new structure (for example, a bridge or boardwalk) that encroaches upon the watercourse or alters the flow of water without first obtaining permission from Surrey County Council or the Environment Agency.

 We have prepared some further information regarding frequently asked questions and some tips on maintaining your watercourse.
-These are available for download below.
+There is also a factsheet which has more details about your rights and responsibility as a riparian owner and some further guidance for maintaining watercourses.
+These documents are available for download below.

 Implementation of Legislation